 The Institute for International Criminal Investigations has established a scholarship programme in memory of IICI Founding President, Raymond McGrath.
-The purpose is to assist exceptional candidates who would otherwise lack the financial resources necessary to attend the IICI’s flagship International Investigator Course.
+The purpose is to assist exceptional candidates who would otherwise lack the financial resources necessary to attend the IICI’s courses.
 Priority will be given to qualified applicants from the Global South.
 The number and size of scholarships will vary depending on funding availability.

 Scholarship Selection Process